 2. Hike through El Yunque rainforest and play in the waterfalls

 El Yunque is the only rainforest in the United States forest system, and in my book, that fact alone requires a visit.
 Feel free to explore on your own or go with a guided tour.
 We took a tour that took us to Mt.
 Britton tower for an expansive overview, allowed us to explore the waterfalls (we swam in Mina Falls, which was amazing), hiked the trails (skip the stroller if you can because the path is pretty narrow), and enjoyed an authentic meal at a roadside café when we were done.
-Most hotels can book a tour for you, or you can find one on your own.
+Most hotels can book a tour for you, or you can find one on your own. *Note: Be sure to check the El Yunque website before you visit to see which areas of the park are open.
+Many had to close after Hurricane Maria and are undergoing cleanup.

 3. Shop for souvenirs and savor ice cream in Old San Juan